 Jennifer added Petty’s parents responded to his arrest by telling her adoptive family that the two were dating.
 According to Jennifer, the two were not a couple.

-Months after Petty’s arrest, his friends reportedly harassed her family so badly that her adoptive aunt brought Jennifer to the courthouse to drop the charges.
+Months after Petty’s arrest, his friends reportedly harassed her family so aggressively that her adoptive aunt brought Jennifer to the courthouse to drop the charges.
 She did not drop the charges, instead, she moved to Florida while the case proceeded.

 In 1995 Petty was convicted of one count of attempted rape in the first degree, assault in the second degree, unlawful imprisonment in the second degree, and criminal possession of a weapon.
 He was given an 18 to 54-month prison sentence but served nearly four years before his release in January 1999.